Luděk Sekyra: Controversies

 In 2007, Luděk Sekyra, together with the businessman Roman Janoušek, who has been under investigation regarding allegations of tender-rigging and bribery, spent a holiday in Sardinia, Italy.
 An invoice from the time demonstrates that Sekyra fully covered the expenses for the trip.

 In 2000 Sekyra's SPV company "Středoevropská stavební" (StS) acquired major Czech construction company IPS.
 Sekyra secretly joined forces with infamous entrepreneur and lobbyist František Mrázek, often referred to as the "Godfather of Czech Organized Crime", and who was at the time wiretapped by the police.
-The police also got court-approval to wiretap Sekyra and found out that Ivan Langer, a vice-chairman of the parliament and vice-chairman of ODS, is secretly lobbying on StS' behalf.
+The police also got court-approval to wiretap Sekyra and found out that Ivan Langer, a vice-chairman of the parliament and vice-chairman of the Civic Democratic Party (ODS), is secretly lobbying on StS' behalf.
 StS made the highest bid for IPS and on 29 February 2000 got a CZK 2,2 bn loan from Investiční a poštovní banka (IPB).
 However, the loan was just for one month, not the nine years originally discussed.
 On 28 March IPB decided not to prolong the loan, however, it did not immediately seize the IPS shares pledged as collateral and on 13 April 2000 Luděk Sekyra became chairman of the board of directors of IPS.
 On 16 June 2000 IPB went into forced administration and StS was forced to transfer the shares to its rival Skanska.
 On 20 July 2000 Skanska replaced statutory bodies of IPS.